MicrosoftDocs/quantum-docs/articles/install-update-qdk.md

 Regardless of whether you are using C# or Python to host Q# operations, follow these instructions to update your Q# projects.

-1. First, check that you have the latest version of the [.NET Core SDK 3.1](https://dotnet.microsoft.com/download).
+1. First, check that you have the latest version of the [.NET SDK 6.0](https://dotnet.microsoft.com/download).
 Run the following command in the command prompt:

     ```dotnetcli
     dotnet --version
     ```

-    Verify the output is `3.1.100` or higher.
+    Verify the output is `6.0.100` or higher.
 If not, install the [latest version](https://dotnet.microsoft.com/download) and check again.
 Then follow the instructions below depending on your setup (Visual Studio, Visual Studio Code, or directly from the command prompt).

 ### Update Q# projects in Visual Studio

-1. Update to the latest version of Visual Studio 2019, see [here](/visualstudio/install/update-visual-studio) for instructions.
+1. Update to the latest version of Visual Studio 2022, see [here](/visualstudio/install/update-visual-studio) for instructions.
 2. Open your solution in Visual Studio.
 3. From the menu, select **Build** -> **Clean Solution**.
-4. In each of your .csproj files, update the target framework to `netcoreapp3.1` (or `netstandard2.1` if it is a library project).
+4. In each of your .csproj files, update the target framework to `net6.0` (or `netstandard2.1` if it is a library project).
     That is, edit lines of the form:

     ```xml
-    <TargetFramework>netcoreapp3.1</TargetFramework>
+    <TargetFramework>net6.0</TargetFramework>
     ```

     You can find more details on specifying target frameworks [here](/dotnet/standard/frameworks#how-to-specify-target-frameworks).